Etesie/fauna-typed/README.md

 - TransactionTime ❌
 - Global functions ❌

 2. Lazy Store (Get the results from the store synchronous and the client fetches asynchronous the up to date data from the database and updates the store.
-(Same with create, update, and delete))
+(Same with create, update, and delete)) ✅
-3. Undo & Redo (Full-Store -> Bad performance)
+3. Undo & Redo (Full-Store -> Bad performance) ✅

-TODO:

-- Connected stores (e.g. User with Account)
+4. Connected stores (e.g. User with Account) ✅
-- Auto-Generated Types
+5. Auto-Generated Types ✅
+6. Promises
+7. Cache Revalidating
-- Database Integration
+8. Database Integration
-- Streaming
+9. Streaming
-- Auto-Generate Run-time validator
+10. Auto-Generate Run-time validator
-- Undo & Redo (Storing only the diff between changes)
+11. Undo & Redo (Storing only the diff between changes)
-- Cross-Store Undo & Redo
+12. Cross-Store Undo & Redo